YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -STDNULLCOLL
 ~~~~~~~~~~~~~~

-Specifies whether YottaDB uses standard or historical collation for null-subscripted keys.
+Specifies whether YottaDB uses standard or `historical null collation <../ProgrammersGuide/langfeat.html#null-subscript-collation>`_ for null-subscripted keys.
 YottaDB strongly recommends that you use STDNULLCOLL and not the historical null collation.
 The format of the STDNULLCOLL qualifier is:

 .. code-block:: none